uccser/cs-field-guide/csfieldguide/static/interactives/data-visualisation/README.md

 ## The Game

 The user is presented with a data set for a short period, then expected to enter the mode (most common value) of the data.
-This process is repeated with different visualisation techniques, including: a grid, pie chard, bar chart and heat map.
+This process is repeated with different visualisation techniques, including: a grid, heatmap, pie chard and bar chart.

 ## Licences